Chunyu-Lin-bjtu/autoware-wiki/Calibration(EN).md

 　　![fig. 3.7.2](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_7_2e.png)

-　　　Key operation of viewpoint movement in Point Cloud Image Panel<br>
+　　　Key operation of viewpoint movement in Point Cloud Image Panel.<br>
 　　　Please release Num Lock.<br>
 　　　Adjust the amount of viewpoint movement with the mouse wheel.<br>
 　　　*As the viewpoint moves, the image moves in the opposite direction.

 　　![fig. 3.7.3](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_7_3e.png)

-　　　Key operation of viewpoint rotation in Point Cloud Image Panel<br>
+　　　Key operation of viewpoint rotation in Point Cloud Image Panel.<br>
-　　　*As the viewpoint rotates, the image moves in the opposite direction.。
+　　　*As the viewpoint rotates, the image moves in the opposite direction.

 　　![fig. 3.7.4](https://github.com/CPFL/Autoware/wiki/images_Calibration/fig3_7_4e.png)

-　　　Mouse operation on Point Cloud Image Panel<br>
+　　　Mouse operation on Point Cloud Image Panel.<br>
-　　　(For point cloud extraction/cancellation, only the Captured Point Cloud Image Panel)
+　　　(For point cloud extraction/cancellation, only the Captured Point Cloud Image Panel.)

 　　　The red, green and blue origin mark at the center of the Point Cloud Image Panel<br>
 　　　represents the position and direction of Velodyne (red=forward, green=left, blue=up).<br>